gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 In my opinion, web-browsing (Safari) and all social media apps should be _entirely eliminated_ from your child's iPhone, not regulated with time limits.
-Phones should provide only tools for communication (email, phone, and texting), plus required safe apps for school, and work, as needed.
+Phones should provide only tools for communication (email, phone, and texting), plus required safe apps for school and work, as needed.
 Web browsing should only be done on a computer, ideally in a public place, with a tool like [Gertrude](/) to restrict access and provide supervision.

-{% callout %}

-There are a few apps (like **Messages**&mdash;for sending/receiving _texts_), for which Apple provides no way to disable.
-One workaround is to set an App Limit for **1 minute** for that app's category&mdash;provided that doesn't cripple other important apps in the same category.

-{% /callout %}

 ## Communication Limits